ocelot-engineering/covid-imperial-next/README.md

 - This structure is very similar to recommended best practices for a Next.js app.
 - The main code to review is in the `app/` directory.
-- Note that the testing is split up
+- Note that the testing is split up into two areas.
-  - Unit tests are close to the units they are testing.
+  - Unit tests (Jest tests) are close to the units they are testing.
-  - E2E tests are in a separate `tests/` folder in the root directory.
+  - E2E tests (Playwright tests) are in a separate `tests/` folder in the root directory.

 ## Testing